singhmavi/coding-test/README.md

 ### Don't

-- Use 3rd party image carousels (also - try to avoid 3rd party component libraries)
+- Use 3rd party image carousels (also - try to avoid 3rd party component libraries unless you are tight on time)
 - Over think the problem, there's no trick here

 ### BONUS